Clinical Audit - Lowering serum urate levels in patients with gout

 Data analysis

-Use the data sheet to record your data.
-Calculate the percentage of your patients currently ‘at target’ by taking the number of patients who, in the last twelve months, had a serum urate result ≤ 0.36 mmol/L and dividing it by the number of patients audited.
+Use the sheet provided to record your data.
+The percentage of patients being treated to target can be calculated by dividing the number of patients who had a serum urate level < 0.36 mmol/L in the past 12 months and dividing it by the total number of patients audited.

 Optional: record the patient’s serum urate level to assess how far from target they are.